Free or cheap things to do on the Big Island and still have a great time!

 The famous black sand beach at Punalu’u is fun to drive to in the south area of the Big Island and check out the green turtles that love to hang out at the beach.
 This expansive black sand beach is always a fun stop along the way to Volcano for a picnic or just a quick visit to the area to check out the views.

-What to do for free or cheap in Hilo or the East Side of Hawaii
+What things to do in Hilo or the East Side of Hawaii for free or cheap

 Check out the new black sand beach in Opihikao